 Matthew Kwok strives to share the love Christ by making a difference in people’s lives, including those in the Trinity Western University community.
-He is a resident of Richmond, BC and serves in his community as an emergency physician at Richmond Hospital, a clinical assistant professor at the University of British Columbia and an elder at Resonance Church.
+He is a resident of Richmond, BC, and serves in his community as an emergency physician at Richmond Hospital, a clinical assistant professor at the University of British Columbia and an elder at Resonance Church.
 Matthew and his wife Lily, who presently serves at Global Aid Network, have three children attending Richmond Christian School.
-He enjoys travelling, cycling and playing music in his leisure time.
+In his leisure time, he enjoys travelling, cycling, and playing music.

 Ross Reimer is the president of Reimer Associates, an executive search firm he established in 1997.
 Prior to founding Reimer Associates, Ross was Executive Vice President at Reimer Express Lines Ltd. and served on the company’s Board of Directors.
 Ross is an Honours graduate in business from Trinity Western University.
 In addition to sitting on TWU’s Board of Governors, he is also active in several charitable organizations.

 Matthew St John currently serves as senior pastor of New Hope Church in Minneapolis, MN.
-A graduate of Dallas Theological Seminary (ThM; DMin) and King College (BA), Matthew has spent years contributing to more than just the local church, representing Christ in twenty-five countries and consulting with a variety of global ministries while giving time to numerous community, medical, mission, and education boards.
+A graduate of Dallas Theological Seminary (ThM; DMin) and King University (BA), Matthew has spent years helping local and global leaders know God’s Word so that people from all walks of life may move toward Jesus and take other with them.

 EXECUTIVE DIRECTOR, EVANGELICAL FREE CHURCH OF CANADA